-- be one of the following incorporated entities:
+and be one of the following incorporated entities:

 - an incorporated not for profit organisation including:

-- incorporated associations, such as,
+- incorporated associations, such as:

 - Police and Citizen Youth Clubs

-- child care centres
+- · child care centres

 - surf clubs

 - local aged care bodies

 - Parents and Citizens, Parents and Friends groups and equivalent bodies

 - local rural fire services

 - local state emergency services

 - non-distributing co-operatives

 - companies limited by guarantee

 - Indigenous corporations

 - religious organisations incorporated under legislation.

+- a Commonwealth, state or territory government agency or entity that is a fire service, rural fire service, country fire authority, state emergency service or similar.

 - an incorporated trustee on behalf of a trust with responsibility for a community asset or property.
 You will be required to provide relevant trust documents.

 - a local governing body as defined by the Local Government (Financial Assistance) Act 1995.